stitchdata/docs/_database-integrations/mysql/amazon-rds/mysql-amazon-rds.md

     content: |
       {% include integrations/templates/configure-connection-settings.html %}

-  - title: "Configure database server settings"
+  - title: "Configure Log-based Incremental Replication"
-    anchor: "server-settings"
+    anchor: "configure-log-based-incremental-replication"
     content: |
-      {% include note.html type="single-line" content="This step is only required to use logical (Log-based) replication." %}
+      {% include note.html type="single-line" content="This step is only required to use logical (Log-based Incremental) replication." %}

       {% include integrations/databases/setup/binlog/configure-server-settings-intro.html %}
     substeps:
       - title: "Configure the database parameter group"
         anchor: "configure-database-parameter-group"
         content: |
+          In this step, you'll configure the database parameters required to use Log-based Incremental Replication.

           {% include integrations/databases/setup/binlog/amazon-rds/mysql-rds.html %}

 ## I believe this is only applicable to MySQL and not Aurora,